microsoft/microsoft-ui-xaml/specs/Popup-AdditionalLayoutProperties-Spec.md

 ## Popup.PlacementChanged event

-Raised whenever XAML sets the value of `ActualPlacement`, which allows apps to respond to where a `Popup` was placed.
+Raised whenever XAML changes the value of `ActualPlacement`, which allows apps to respond to where a `Popup` was placed.

 For example, use this to determine the visual state to go into,